jayantasamaddar/quick-reference/git/README.md

 #### Other commands
 - `git --version` to check the current Git version.
-- `git --help` to view a list of Git commands and their functionality and other helpers.
+- `git --help` to view a list of all Git commands and their functionality and other helpers.
+- `git <command> --help` to view a list of all Git subcommands of a git command and their functionality.
 - `git log --oneline` to view a list of commits.
-Read Only. `Ctrl + Z` to escape.
+Read Only.
+Press `Q` to Quit.
 - `git branch` to view a list of available branches.
 The * before a branch refers to the current branch.

 # Branching in Git